keboola/keboola_streamlit/README.md

 - `SNOWFLAKE_DATABASE`
 - `SNOWFLAKE_SCHEMA`

-For authorization you can use password:
+For authentication you can use password:

 - `SNOWFLAKE_PASSWORD`